ogghst/grownode/docs/workflow.md

  - `reset flash at every startup`: every time the board is started up, all information stored are wiped out.
 This is useful when you are testing the board and you want to restart every time with a clean situation. please note that this removes also your provisioning status (wifi SSID and password)
  - `enable networking`: in order to have all the network related functionalities. in case of local boards or issues with firmware size this will reduce a lot the firware footprint and enhance performances.
 Dependant parameters are:
  - `provisioning transport`: how the board will receive wifi credentials at startup.
 SoftAP means by becoming a local access point, Bluetooth is the other option.
 Depending on the choice, you will have to use one of the Espressif provisioning apps (at this page)[https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/provisioning/provisioning.html]
-- `keepalive message`: how often the board should publish a status message [see API](html/index.html)
-- `provisioning security`: whether provisioning data shall be encrypted and if yes the use of a proof of possession (password) is required
  - `SoftAP Prefix`: the name of the temporary network the board will create to ask for wifi credentials
-- `firmare URL`: where to search for an updated firmware when the OTA process will start
-- `MQTT URL`: where to find the messaging server
-- `Base MQTT Topic`: the 'address' of the MQTT messages created by the board and the server
-- `Enable MQTT Discovery`: if enabled, once the board is started up it will publish a special message that can be used by controllers like HomeAssistant to autoconfigure baord parameters
-- `SNTP Server name`: the address of the time server the board will use to sync his clock
  - `Enable Display`: if set, it will start the display driver. the configuration of the display will be taken from `LVGL` component configuration settings

-###Code your application
+### Code your application

 In the `main` folder of the project you will find a `main.c` file.
 This is the entry point of the application.
 Understanding the code requires a knowledge of the C language and it is not the goal of this tutorial.

 Here is a standard `main` application workflow walkthrough:

-- Define log configuration directives, done by using the ESP-IDF logging system.
+#### Define log configuration directives

+Done by using the ESP-IDF logging system.
 Every GrowNode subsystem has his own log tag so it's easy to enable different logging levels depending on what you want to track.

-Code:

     esp_log_level_set("*", ESP_LOG_INFO);
     esp_log_level_set("grownode", ESP_LOG_DEBUG);